Bridging Quantum and Classical Computing in Drug Design: Architecture Principles for Improved Molecule Generation: Materials and Methods

 \subsubsection{Generator Network (\(G_\theta\))}

 The generator maps noise \(z \in \mathbb{R}^{B \times M}\) (batch size \(B\), quantum width \(M\)) to a molecular graph \(\mathcal{G}\).
 The input \(z\) is embedded into a quantum state using angle encoding.
-This state is transformed by parameterized quantum circuit layers consisting of single-qubit rotations (RY gates) and CNOT-based entangling layers (ring structure).
+This state is transformed by parameterized quantum circuit layers consisting of single-qubit rotations (RY gates) and CNOT-based entangling layers (with a ring structure).
 Measurement of Pauli-Z expectation values yields a quantum latent representation (\(\mathbb{R}^{B \times M}\)).
-This representation bridges to the classical component: fully connected layers (\(\tanh\) activation) output dense tensors \(A\) and \(X\).
+This representation is transferred to the classical component, where fully connected layers (with \(\tanh\) activations) output dense tensors \(A\) and \(X\).
 Gumbel-Softmax sampling produces discrete graph tensors \(\widetilde{A}\) and \(\widetilde{X}\).
 Key optimized hyperparameters are quantum width (\(M\)), quantum depth (number of circuit layers), classical width (neurons/layer), and classical depth (number of layers).